SDPB Arts

 And that's where I hung out.

-I did not see a painting until I came to Eshu.
+actually, I did not see a painting until I came to SDSU.

 I didn't know that paint could be bumpy and thick.